katharostech/unofficialgreenember.ktech.studio/src/pages/projects/helmer-on-the-nes.md

 And while you used to be able to download and play games on your computer, now Steam has dominated the PC game market so that you can't just buy a game and get a download that is "yours".
-You must have an online account and play the game through their app, connected to their store.
+You must have an online account and play the game through their app, connected to their store.[^1]

+[^1]: That's not to say that we fault Helmer in the Dragon Tomb for being on Steam.
+Steam is a good way to get a game for a lot of people, but we do think it's important to have an alternative if possible.

 Games just don't last anymore.
 Going all the way back to the NES isn't really necessary to fix that.
 For instance there is a game shop, GOG ( Good Old Games ), that works with publishers to package